Getting Your Visa

 3. Entering the United States Once Your Visa is Approved

-As a new F-1 visa student, you cannot enter the United States more than 30 days prior to the start date on your I-20.
+As a new F-1 visa student, you cannot enter the United States more than 30 days before the start date on your I-20.

 Review Student Process Steps prior to your departure: